EmmyAnieDev/Learn-Laravel/README.md

 -   Mass assignment allows setting multiple attributes on a model at once using an array of key-value pairs.

 -   Guarded property specifies which attributes that can't be mass-assigned.

+## CONDITION CLAUSE

+-   LIKE: Used to search for a value within a column, often with wildcard characters (% or \_).

+-   WHERE: Used to filter records based on a specified condition.